Too high pressure up to 22 hours a day is quite common - pressure management can lower the pressure and reduce water loss

 Time-based pressure management

-Time-based pressure management allows the pressure in the district/zone to be adjusted based on set points.
-This way, the valve can lower the pressure during periods with expected low consumption and raise it again when consumption increases.
-Thus, the average pressure can be significantly reduced.
+Time-based pressure management adjusts the pressure in districts or zones based on set points according to pre-set schedules.
+This way, the pressure is lowered during periods with expected low consumption and raised when consumption is expected to increase.
+As a result, the average pressure is significantly reduced.

 Flow-based pressure management

-From the customer’s perspective, flow-based pressure management is a better way of regulating pressure.
-The regulation uses the signal from a flow meter to adjust the outlet pressure of the control valve according to the current consumption.
-This will reduce the average pressure, and the pressure at the consumers will be more stable.
-Such a regulation takes the changes in consumption that falls outside the normal range into account, such as holiday periods, water consumption via fire hydrants and other abnormal consumption patterns.
+Flow-based pressure management uses signals from a flow meter to dynamically adjust the outlet pressure of the control valve according to real-time consumption.
+This will reduce the average pressure and ensures more stable pressure levels for the consumers.
+It accounts for atypical scenarios such as holiday periods, fire hydrant usage and other things that give rise to abnormal consumption patterns.

-We have collected information on pressure management and made it available for download.
+We have gathered a lot of information about pressure management and made it easily accessible for download as a PDF.
 You can get your copy right here.

 Pressure management in the supply network